This article is a bonus rollover strategy guide. Discover how to profit from a bookmaker bonus offer.

-Find a suitable matched bet at Mansionbet (minimum odds 1.80).
+Find a good qualifying bet at Mansionbet (minimum odds 1.8).
 For example, the Match Odds market for Wolves versus Southampton.

-Click on the relevant selection, which then appears in your betslip.
+Click on the relevant selection, which then appears in your betting slip.
 Enter your £150 stake (we want to bet our £100 deposit and £50 bonus all in one bet).

 Place a matching lay bet at Smarkets.
 The ideal lay stake is £147.62.

 This gives £5.33 qualifying loss on your £150 stake.

 If your first back bet loses: when the bet settles, you’ve lost your deposit and bonus in Mansionbet.
 That’s great – you have now finished the offer.

 If the first back bet wins: you cannot withdraw your balance at Mansionbet yet.
 Repeat the bonus rollover process until you’ve bet a total of £900 at Mansionbet, or your balance is nil.
-There is 30 days to complete the rollover.
+There are 30 days to complete the rollover.

 Now let’s consider a different approach.
 If you have a large exchange bankroll there is an alternative strategy.

 Strategy #2 – Underlay and hope to bust out

 Then underlay (treat as if Stake Not Returned) at the exchange.
 You would be trying to lose at the bookie and win your exchange lay bet.

-Let’s take an example for a £50 bonus with 6 times rollover.
+Let’s take an example of a £50 bonus with 6 times rollover.

 - Place a £50 bonus bet at 6/1 (7.0) odds at the bookie.

 - The standard lay stake at odds of 7.2 is £40.78 (at 2% commission).

 But, if you lay £39 (an underlay) this results in one of two possible outcomes:

 - a).
-If your high odds bet wins: The underlay gives you enough bonus left to easily finish the rollover.
+If your high odds bet wins: The underlay gives you enough bonus left to finish the rollover.

 - b).
-If your high odds bet loses: The bonus offer is finished.
+If your high odds bet loses: You’ve finished the bonus offer.
 Your bonus funds have busted out to the exchange.